Signs Of Burnout At Work:

-If you feel stressed out and are struggling to stay on task during work, you may be close to work burnout or could be experiencing it full-blown.
+If you feel stressed, and are struggling to stay on task at work, you may be close to work burnout or could be experiencing it full-blown.
 Here we’ll discuss work burnout and early signs of burnout at work.

 Nurses and medical staff are seeing a whole new type of infectious process that they have to deal with on a daily basis.
 On top of that, fearing for there own well-being and safety as just recently we have started to vaccinate them.

 In addition, they are working overtime, longer rotations (then the already long 12-hr shifts), experiencing unit and hospital shortages due to staff going out with COVID themselves.
 It’s a real struggle!

 In this post, we’ll be going over the top signs of burnout at work.
 Knowing these signs will help you stay aware, and prevent you from pushing yourself too far in the workplace, if possible.

 In truth, burnout may not only have consequences for your career, but also your overall health.
 The symptoms of work burnout can affect your mental well-being and your physical health.
 You’ll want to identify these symptoms and address them sooner, rather then later!

 Learn how to manage and deal with stress in the workplace, for it’s up to you to improve your health!

 What Is Burnout?

 Before we talk about the signs of burnout, let’s define what burnout at work is.
 Burnout, is a relatively new term (1970’s) and is not an actual diagnoses.